OysterKing/Final-Year-Project/README.md

 03/11/15:
 The test button now runs the python script that Christian sent me (it opens terminals and starts mininet for each host).

+08/11/15:
+Added drawmode class and drawview class and added functionality to netanim.cpp to initialise them as a new tab.